Sustainability

 • Decreased demand for final consumer goods

-• Decreased investment in portable base stations and data centers
+• Decreased investment in mobile phone base stations and data centers

 • Carefully monitor customer trends and review personnel and production systems where appropriate to ensure quick response to changes in demand